 - Higher upfront costs than basic broadband

+Everyone these days wants fibre connectivity.
 Microwave makes the most sense when fibre is unavailable or delayed.
-It’s also a strong option when your business needs a dedicated, high-capacity connection fast—without waiting months for construction.
+It’s also a strong option when your business needs a dedicated, high-capacity connection but where your area only has limited wireline bandwidth options (like a 5 Mbps DSL from Bell).
+Your choice is to either wait months for fibre construction at a significant upfront cost, or install a slow DSL and suffer productivity losses internally.

-Many companies also use it as a redundant path in case their primary wired connection is cut or interrupted.
+Many companies also use Microwave Internet as a redundant path in case their primary wired connection is cut or interrupted – especially with our OnePort™ backup internet service.

 How Fidalia Helps